Rishi-Kora/Used-Car-Price-Prediction/README.md

 # dissertation

-Project Name - Beyond the Sticker Price: A Machine Learning Model for Fair market Value of Used Cars Prices in the United Kingdom<br>
+Project Name - Used Car Price Prediction<br>

 To develop a machine learning model that accurately predicts the price of used cars based on their features.
 The model aims to assist buyers and sellers in making informed decisions about car pricing.<br>